liamholland/first-year/README.md

-### C Assignments from first year University of Galway
+### Example C Assignments from first year University of Galway